Full asciinema demo can be found here: https://asciinema.org/a/226632

 Create VMs in OpenStack:

-terraform apply -auto-approve -var-file=terrafrom/openstack/terraform.tfvars terrafrom/openstack
+Copy terraform apply -auto-approve -var-file=terraform/openstack/terraform.tfvars terraform/openstack

 Show Terraform output: